JustinGOSSES/wellio.js/README.md

 #### 3. Jupyter Notebook Node.js <a href="https://github.com/JustinGOSSES/wellio.js/blob/master/notebooks/Wellio%20Demo%20in%20Jupyter%20Notebook%20Node.js.ipynb">demo</a>
 Wellio can also be worked with in a jupyter notebook running a node.js kernal.

+#### 4. Jupyter Notebook running Python that uses node.js for a couple cells via Pixiedust library
+[This is coming.
+Currently <a href="">an issue</a> that needs help].
+This will demonstrate a use-case where you want to manipulate LAS data in python but find it easier to visualize the data from a JSON format, likely using JavaScript data visaulization tooling.

 ## Code Organization Summary